starvagrant/toh/toh.markdown/the_squid_introduces_the_minister.md

 "A threat to who exactly, or to what?"

-"If you'll indulge your imagination for a moment, enriched as it's been by several enigmatic films, you should be able to draw to your mind every motivation for which one would wish to keep a secret and then imagine that there are individuals in HADES which that possess that motivation.
-Not your secret perhaps, but for someone's."
+"If you'll indulge your imagination for a moment, enriched as it's been by several enigmatic films, you should be able to draw to your mind every motivation for which one would wish to keep a secret and then imagine that there are individuals in HADES which possess that motivation.
+Not your secret perhaps, but someone's."

-"Then the blood of Apollo, that was, an interrogation technique?"
+"Then the blood of Apollo was an interrogation technique?"

 "An obscure and sinister one.
 The blood of Apollo reveals, in symbolic terms, a conflict of particular importance to the drinker.
 To have someone drink it and listen to the babble that follows can prove particularly effective if the drinker cannot put into words his concern, for that kind of information cannot be extracted even through the most refined methods of torture.
-Of course, giving the blood of Apollo to someone in fear for their life can produce the effect of having the victim a glimpse of their own demise.
+Of course, giving the Blood of Apollo to someone in fear for their life can produce the effect of having the victim a glimpse of their own demise.
 This would cause a great deal of self doubt regarding all the drinker's future choices, neutralizing them."

 "So why was it given to me?"